barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

   pk.sess.post(kind_path(pvc()), json=myobject)
 ```

-`pykube` provides convenience functions for creating related groups of objects (e.g. the objects required for the nfs server).
+`pykube` also rovides convenience functions for creating related groups of objects (e.g. the objects required for the nfs server).
 These are discussed in the following sections.

 ### NFS server